 3) People come to your website and buy

+Social Media can bring you more leads and more sales without investing a fortune in marketing.
 Your business Social Media accounts are there as a road leading back to your website where you can actually sell your products.
 By making it visible, approachable and appealing, you are inviting your potential and existing customers to your e-commerce store full of exactly what they need.
 Creating engaging content for Social Media always needs to be for the purpose of leading the shopper back to the e-store and the product itself.
 What good does it do to Maya to see that the exact products for curly hair she wants to buy are out there, but that she cannot get to them?
 Making it as simple and straightforward as possible for customers to understand what you are selling, why that is useful to them and how to get it is how you successfully utilize Social Media to sell.
 If they cannot go through that journey quickly and obstacle-free, you’ll lose them along the way.
 The same goes for the actual purchasing process – it needs to be as simplified as possible, so that your customers have no trouble buying from you, because that is the whole point, right?
 Read about how to boost your e-commerce conversion rate in one of our blog posts.